 My mouth is watering with the memory of my first bite of Morgan Street Food Hall dishes in Raleigh.
 Chef Greg of Iyla’s Kitchen offered me a taste of their Black Eyed Pea Hummus, made from scratch.
 It was incredible.
-Now there was a Sassool close to home downtown, not just in the suburbs.
-This is just the tip of the iceberg when it comes to Morgan Street Food Hall restaurants and the stories of the people behind the bites.

 They have half the continents covered and the cuisine hits as close to home as good ‘ole southern meals and as far reaching as Japanese food.
 Whether you’re in the mood for curry, a poke bowl, empanadas or ice cream there is truly something for everyone at the 20,000 square foot home to one of Raleigh’s hottest culinary teams.

 This post was specifically written to take away the guesswork you may have for visiting Morgan Street Food Hall in Raleigh, for breakfast, lunch, dinner, or a snack.
 I extensively describe the space, including location, parking, backstory and what to expect, in this sister post.
 Here, we deep dive into the vendors that are cooking up the latest and greatest in Raleigh’s downtown Warehouse District neighborhood.

 Note some of the vendors have closed as a result of loss of business during COVID; we do our best to keep this as up-to-date as possible.